-CONSOLE INPUT/OUTPUT: A keyboard/display operator console is an integral part of the Model 125 Processing Unit.
+CONSOLE INPUT/OUTPUT: A keyboard/display operator console is an integral part of the Model 115 and Model 125 Processing Units.
 The console contains a typewriter-style keyboard, a CRT display, a complement of switches and lights, the Service Processor, and the Console File that loads the system's microprograms.
 The CRT can display sixteen 56-character lines of data.
 Data can be entered via the keyboard, displayed on the CRT for verification, and then directed into main storage or the CPU registers.
 Storage or register contents are displayed in hexadecimal notation.
 The keyboard and CRT can also be used as an inquiry terminal.
-A 5213 Printer, Model 1, can be connected to the Model 125 console via the Integrated 5213 Printer Attachment.
+A 5213 Printer, Model 1, can be connected to the Model 115 or 125 console via the Integrated 5213 Printer Attachment.
 The 5213 produces printed copies of input and output messages displayed on the CRT at a speed of 85 characters per second.
-Print line length is a D required to support virtual storage will be field-installed on previously delivered Model 135 Processors at no charge.
+Print line length is a maximum of 125 characters, spaced 10 to the inch, and vertical spacing is 6 lines per inch.